How to Get Perfect Calligraphy Strokes in Procreate

 The Apple Pencil is the best digital equivalent.

-When Apple created the Apple Pencil, they did an amazing job creating a stylus that emulates the real pressure sensitivity of lots of different art tools, from paint brushes to calligraphy pens.
+When Apple created the Apple Pencil, they did an amazing job designing a stylus that emulates the pressure sensitivity of different art tools, from paint brushes to calligraphy pens.

-In Procreate, the behavior of this pressure sensitivity depends on the programming of the brush you’re using.
-So if you have a well-designed Procreate calligraphy brush, programmed with pressure sensitivity that matches a traditional metal nib, then you will be able to use the same principles that you use in analog calligraphy on your iPad.
+In Procreate, the behavior of this pressure sensitivity depends on the programmed setting of the brush.
+If you have a well-designed Procreate calligraphy brush, programmed with pressure sensitivity that matches a traditional metal nib, then you will be able to use the same principles that you use in analog calligraphy on your iPad.

 Analog and digital calligraphy strokes are made in the same way.

-Let’s now take a look at what is possibly the most important setting for a well-programmed calligraphy brush in Procreate.
+Let’s now take a look at one of the most important setting for a well-programmed script calligraphy brush in Procreate.

-Streamline was created to counteract the effect of the plastic Apple Pencil tip against the slippery glass screen.
-A real pen is able to grip the paper to stabilize itself, but since the iPad can’t do that, Streamline was created as a digital solution.
+StreamLine was created to counteract the effect of the plastic Apple Pencil tip against the slippery glass screen.
+While an analog pen is able to grip the paper to stabilize itself, a stylus can’t do that against a glass screen.
+Streamline was designed as a digital solution.

 Now let’s see how this impacts a real composition.

-Here I have drawn a letter using maximum streamline strength.
-Now I’ll adjust the strength to zero and write the same letter again.
-And for a third comparison, I will use 50% streamline.
-I assure you that I wrote these letters at the same speed using identical pressure, so it is very clear that the digital correction that streamline provides creates the most fluid calligraphy.
+Here I have drawn an a using maximum StreamLine strength (far left).
+I drew it again after adjusting the StreamLine strength to zero.
+And for a third comparison, I used 50%.
+I wrote these letters at the same speed (i.e. very slowly) using identical pressure.
+It is very clear that the digital correction that StreamLine provides creates the most fluid calligraphy.

-Just look at how the transitions from downstroke to upstroke – in other words the transition from exerted pressure to released pressure – is fluid with streamline turned up high, but becomes rough and clumsy when there is no compensation for the slippery screen.
-Same goes for the upstrokes, which are wriggly without streamline, as a result of the plastic pencil against glass.
+Look at how the transitions from downstroke to upstroke—in other words, the transition from exerted pressure to released pressure—is fluid with StreamLine turned up high, but becomes rough and clumsy when there is no compensation for the slippery screen.
+Same goes for the thinner upstrokes, which are wriggly without StreamLine, as a result of the plastic pencil against glass.

-In my work, Streamline is essential to get the calligraphic strokes that I want.
-No matter the speed I write or how carefully I exert pressure, without streamline, I cannot properly emulate ink on paper.
+In my work, StreamLine is essential to achieve the calligraphic strokes that I want.
+I don’t always use it at maximum strength, but I usually have it set to 50% or higher.
+No matter the speed I write or how carefully I exert pressure, without it, I cannot properly emulate ink on paper.

-Now you can probably see how important it is to have the right brush for the job.
+You can probably see now how important it is to have the right brush for the job.
 Think of it this way: you can never play a beautiful sonata on an out-of-tune piano.
 You might have the technical skills, and the practice, and the intuition, but if your instrument is poor, your skills simply cannot shine.

 Likewise, you cannot create elegant pointed pen calligraphy lettering on the iPad if you are using a brush which inherently is not optimized to create thin strokes when you reduce your pressure and thick strokes when you exert pressure.